Author of The Last Prince of the Mexican Empire, etc.

 survive or reproduce in the harsh winters north of the Arkansas

 River.
 Secondly, demand came from the Five Civilized Tribes (Cherokee,

 Chickasaw, Choctaw, Creek, and Seminole) that had been forced

 out of the southeast United States and into Indian Territory

-demand came from pioneers, those heading from all points east,
+demand came from pioneers, those heading from all points east

-them through on their way to and from Mexico.
+their way to and from Mexico.